NAlexH2/516soundmusic/notebook.md

 Table of contents are generated using a VSCode extension called "Markdown All In One."
 Very useful tool.

+# 11/18/24 1:40AM - Final Project Touchups/Verify Windows Install
+- Had to reformat PC for a growing number of reasons
+- Used the final project to test my Python install
+- Fixed a typo.

 # 11/7/24 11:30PM - 5:00PM - Final Project Work
 - Adjust notes to self